 Here’s a max-cushioned shoe that doesn’t feel lethargic, thanks to its rocker-shaped midsole.
 The midsole is wide throughout its length, and this geometry makes the shoe stable and cushioned regardless of the footstrike pattern.

 The midfoot outsole is bridged on the medial side for smooth transitions during the gait cycle.
 If you think that the Bondi has too much midsole, then the next shoe – the Clifton 6 – could be just the thing.

 4) Hoka One One Clifton 6

-If you don’t want into the deep end of Hoka’s maximal cushioning, then the Clifton 6 is a good place to start.
+If you want to test waters with Hoka’s maximally-cushioned footwear, then the Clifton 6 is a good place to start.
 Like most of Hoka One One’s line, the Clifton 6 broad outsole footprint provides adequate stability during running.

 You also get the transition-friendly rocker midsole for quick roll-offs and all the cushioning one needs for longer runs.
 The Clifton’s 5 mm heel offset also complements midfoot-striking.

 This 6 mm drop shoe is a versatile trainer that weighs less than 8-ounces.
 The single-density Fresh Foam has a medium-soft cushioning that can be used for daily training as well as faster workouts.